Mapping between the classical and pseudoclassical models of a relativistic spinning particle in external bosonic and fermionic fields. I: Lagrangian of a spinning particle

 \section{Lagrangian of a spinning particle}

-Here, for convenience of future reference we write out the Lagrangian for a spinning massive particle in external non-Abelian gauge field given in the paper \cite{balachandran_1977}.
+Here, for convenience of future references we write out a complete form of the Lagrangian for a spinning massive particle in external non-Abelian gauge field given in the paper \cite{balachandran_1977}.
 We also write out the local $n=1$ super-transformation under which this Lagrangian is invariant, the constrain equations and the equations of motion for dynamical variables.\\

 The most general Lagrangian for a classical relativistic spin-$\frac{1}{2}$ particle moving in the background non-Abelian gauge field is (we put $c=1$ for the speed of light)

 where